GuilhermeSimoes/lfm_network/README.md

 * HTML + CSS
 * Ruby on Rails

 Wish I had more time to finish this.
-In the meantime, try it out [here](http://lfm-network.herokuapp.com/)!
+In the meantime, try it out [here](http://lastfm-network.herokuapp.com/)!

 ## How to run

+First, install all the required gems with:

+    bundle install

+Then follow the instructions on the file `application.template.yml` located in the `config` directory.

-Start a web server on port 3000 with:
+Finally, start a web server on port 3000 with:

     rails server